-E3-US is an innovative new tool that allows policy makers to assess policy impacts at the state level, reflecting the diversity across the US.
+E3-US is an innovative new energy-environment-economy model, owned and operated by Cambridge Econometrics.
+It allows policy makers to assess the impact of policy at either the state or national level, including spillover impacts across states.

 The model follows the approach used in the global E3ME model and brings the same key advantages over many other existing tools: